- 1. Introduction

 - All agreements made and any disagreements that arise, including their resolution.

 - Be evident in case records and related to the sequence of decisions taken and arrangements made.
-Wherever possible, case records should be recorded in the customer’s own words and from their point of view;
+Wherever possible, case records should be recorded in the person’s own words and from their point of view;

 - Show the outcomes that they want to achieve.